vechain/vebetterdao/apps/airdrop/README.md

 ### Running

 When you have configured the application correctly simply run `yarn install` followed by `yarn airdrop` to run the airdrop.
-You can run either from this directory or from the root of the monorepo.
-If you run from the root if the monorepo, turbo will ensure that the thor solo is running and the contracts have been deployed.
-If you run from this directory you must ensure the thor node is up and the contracts are deployed.
+You should run this from the root of the monorepo.
+Turbo will ensure that the thor solo is running and the contracts have been deployed.

 ### Troubleshooting